Virtual Paleography Group

 The Latin Reading Group has recently transformed into a Paleography reading group.
-We meet once every week via Zoom, right now on Thursdays at 4:30 p.m.
-CET, and read and transcribe from a manuscript.
-Currently (Fall 2022) we are working on De Fonseca’s commentary on the De sensu, in an early modern cursive script (but this is somewhat unusual as our focus is mostly gothic book hand).
+We meet once every week via Zoom, right now on Wednesdays at 6:30 p.m.
+Brussels Time, and read and transcribe from a manuscript.
+Currently (Spring 2022) we are working on a question of Peter of Auvergne’s Sentences commentary, in a gothic book hand.

 The paleography skills of the group participants occupy a big range, and everyone is welcome.
-It is easier than it looks like, and very easy to get used to it!
+It is easier than it looks like!
 If interested, please send me an email.

 In earlier semesters I had lead the CSC Latin Reading Group, where we read some of Augustine’s sermons, and earlier the Itinerarium Egeriae, the travel diary of a 4th-century Spanish pilgrim woman traveling to the Holy Land.